junxit/us-congress-bills-116/bill.md

   - **(1)** *In general* The Secretary may make grants and enter into cooperative agreements with other Federal departments and agencies, units of State, local, or Tribal government, institutions of higher education, nonprofit research institutions, or other organizations to facilitate the improvement of nationwide coverage of 3D elevation data.
   - **(2)** *Applications* To be eligible to receive a grant or enter into a cooperative agreement under this subsection, an entity described in paragraph (1) shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may require.
   - **(3)** *Terms and conditions* A grant or cooperative agreement under this subsection shall be subject to such terms and conditions as the Secretary determines to be appropriate, including making data publically available and interoperable with other Federal datasets.
-- **(e)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $40,000,000 for each of fiscal years 2020 through 2023.
+- **(e)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $40 million for each of fiscal years 2020 through 2023.